pfr/VideoSpeedTracker/README.md

 the IPCam directory, I create subdirectories with syntax yyyymmdd (e.g. 20160205) in which I place that day’s video files.

+## Additional Documentation

-A much more detailed version of this readme is available [**here.**](docs/Video Speed Tracker Overview and User Manual.md)
+- A much more detailed version of this readme is available [**here.**](docs/Video Speed Tracker Overview and User Manual.md)

 ## Original Author and Development Lead